 Unfortunately, not every person hits 40 and is married to the love of their life with a solid group of friends and family around to fulfill them.
 If a person is not able to establish intimate romantic or platonic relationships with others, they are likely to become isolated.

-As I mentioned earlier in the video, isolation can be seriously dangerous for your mental and physical health.
+As I mentioned earlier, isolation can be seriously dangerous for your mental and physical health.
 Humans are social creatures and often seek support from friends and people in their circle.
 Safety, security, and belonging are basic needs - being part of a friend group or family provides that.
 As you’ll learn later on, isolation can also prevent people from successfully completing the last two stages of Psychosocial Development.

 Tips for Avoiding Isolation

 During the ages of 20-30, you might find yourself experiencing a “quarter-life crisis.”
 Many young adults are still figuring out who they want to be and what they want to do with their lives.
 Intimate relationships can help to support you as you continue to explore your identity.
 If you find that you are isolated, take some time to assess why and how you can grow closer to the people in your life.
 This advice may be able to help you break out of patterns that cause loneliness and form intimate, happy relationships with others.

 Reach out to a professional.
 If you are experiencing doubts about your ability to form relationships or set proper boundaries, reach out to a relationship therapist.
 Issues from earlier stages may leave you with mistrust, guilt, or feelings of inferiority.
 This can have a serious impact on your ability to be vulnerable with others and become part of a group.
 A relationship therapist can help you unravel these past experiences and move forward.